OpenTranslationBible/open-bible/en-GB/30.Amos/md/amos-04.md

 ## Amos 4:4

-> “Enter Bethel and do wrong,
+> “Go to Bethel and commit transgressions,
-> In Gilgal multiply wrongdoing!
+> In Gilgal increase your transgressions!
 > Bring your sacrifices every morning,
 > Your tithes every three days.

 ## Amos 4:5

-> Offer a thanksgiving offering also from that which is leavened,
+> Present a thanksgiving offering also from that which is leavened,
 > And proclaim voluntary offerings, make them known.
-> For so you love to do, you sons of Israel,”
+> For this is what you love to do, you sons of Israel,”
 > Declares the Lord God.

 ## Amos 4:6

-> “But I gave you also cleanness of teeth in all your cities,
+> “But I also gave you empty stomachs in all your cities,
 > And lack of bread in all your places,
 > Yet you have not returned to Me,” declares the Lord.

 ## Amos 4:7

-> “Furthermore, I withheld the rain from you
+> “Moreover, I held back the rain from you
-> While there were still three months until harvest.
+> Even though there were still three months until harvest.
-> Then I would send rain on one city,
+> I would send rain on one city,
-> And on another city I would not send rain;
+> While another city would not receive rain;
-> One part would be rained on,
+> One part would be watered,
-> While the part not rained on would dry up.
+> While the part without rain would dry up.

 ## Amos 4:8

-> So two or three cities would stagger to another city to drink water,
+> So two or three cities would wander to another city to drink water,
 > But would not be satisfied;
 > Yet you have not returned to Me,” declares the Lord.

 ## Amos 4:9

-> “I struck you with scorching wind and mildew;
+> “I afflicted you with scorching wind and mildew;
-> The caterpillar was devouring
+> The caterpillar consumed
 > Your many gardens and vineyards, fig trees and olive trees;
 > Yet you have not returned to Me,” declares the Lord.

 ## Amos 4:10

 > “I sent a plague among you as in Egypt;
-> I killed your young men with the sword,
+> I struck down your young men with the sword,
 > Along with your captured horses,
-> And I made the stench of your camp rise up in your nostrils;
+> And I caused the stench of your camp to rise up in your nostrils;
 > Yet you have not returned to Me,” declares the Lord.

 ## Amos 4:11